bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

 gwa apply -i <product.yaml>
 ```

-## Preview your API Listing
+## Preview your API listing

-Preview your new API listing by signing in to the [API Services Portal](https://api.gov.bc.ca/), opening the **API Directory**, and clicking the **Your Products** tab.
+Preview your new API listing by signing in to the [API Services Portal](https://api.gov.bc.ca/), opening the
+**API Directory**, and clicking the **Your Products** tab.
 Confirm everything is as desired.

 ## Add your Organization

 On top of the API Directory, you will see a banner notification stating "Your APIs are in preview mode."
-To make your APIs publicly visible in the Directory, select **Add Organization** and follow the instructions in the dialogue.
+To make your
+APIs publicly visible in the Directory, select **Add Organization** and follow the instructions in the dialogue.

-An Organization Administrator will receive your request and should approve it or follow up for more information within 2 business days.
+An Organization Administrator will receive your request and should approve it or follow up for more information within 2
+business days.
 At this time, there is no approval notification.

 ## Enable Product environments

 After receiving organization approval, the final step is to enable the Product environment(s).

-Enable environments by either updating the Product environment configuration YAML to `active: true`, or navigate to the API Services Portal > **Gateway** > **Products** > **Edit** in the table > **Configure environment** > select **Enable Environment**.
+Enable environments by either updating the Product environment configuration YAML to `active: true`, or navigate to the
+API Services Portal > **Gateway** > **Products** > **Edit** in the table > **Configure environment** > select **Enable
+Environment**.

 !!! note Enable Environment
     The **Enable Environment** checkbox will be disabled if an Organization has not been added to the Gateway.